St. Patrick's Day March 17th

 Corn Beef and Cabbage not a Traditional Meal?

-Corn beef and cabbage would always be on the menu at our house as my Dad being of Irish decent.
+Corn beef and cabbage would always be on the menu at our house as my Dad being of Irish descent.
 We would always have fish on Fridays, corn beef on St. Paddy’s day, and Irish Mist would always in the liqueur cabinet.
-In Ireland however, I believe the traditional dish is bacon with cabbage, an apple tart for desert, and Irish coffee to top off the meal.
+In Ireland however, I believe the traditional dish is bacon with cabbage, an apple tart for dessert, and Irish coffee to top off the meal.
 Corn beef and cabbage is a North American traditional meal for St. Patrick’s Day.

 Cabbage and Bacon

 St. Patrick's Day Parade

 While growing up in Montreal we would always go to the St. Patrick’s Day parade.
 The parade is a three-hour presentation, which now is usually held on the Sunday before or after the actual day.
 Montreal has been having these parades since 1824.
 According to statistics done in 2006, 5.5% of the people in Quebec are Irish or of Irish descent.